-AN IRIS SHOW: Organizing & Presenting Approved by the AIS Board of Directors, March 9, 2021
+AN IRIS SHOW: Organizing & Presenting

 An iris show has its beginning when a group of interested people decides to sponsor a show under the auspices of the American Iris Society (AIS).
 There are no requirements concerning the identity of such a group or organization.
 It may be a region, a local society, a garden club, or an informal group of interested persons.
 The important qualification is that they are willing to be governed by the official show rules and regulations of the American Iris Society (refer to "Rules and Regulations of an Iris Show," Chapter 4.)